jtmcg/tdd-workshop/README.md

 `npm test ./goodExample/goodExample.test.js`

+### Do It Live

+This is the part of the repo I demoed the workshop out of.
+Feel free to use it as a sort of "problem set" to try your hand at TDD.
+The tests for each step are written for you, but the code for each step is broken.
+See if you can iterate your way to my solution on your own.

 ## Reaching out

 Feel free to open up a [Discussion](https://github.com/jtmcg/tdd-workshop/discussions/new?category=q-a) in the repo to ask me any questions you may have about the workshop or the code.